 In-app messages come in six main formats:

 It looks like a pop-up that covers the center of the screen.
-This form of the in-app message is typically used to display a service message or guide users through the app as part of onboarding.
+This form of the in-app message is typically used to display a service notification or guide users through the app as part of onboarding.
 Promo offers and referral program announcements may be designed in this format too.

 2. Interstitial in-app message